MaxHolzmann/NextJS-Mongo-Tailwind-AuthJS-JS-starter/README.md

 # Getting Started

-To get started, either clone or fork this repoistory.
+To get started, clone, fork or download this repository into your own.

 Then, create a .env.local file with the following variables:
 - MONGODB_URI
 - NODE_ENV
 - JWT_SECRET